Guy Gibson: Personal life

 Gibson met Eve Moore, a show dancer and actress, in December 1939 when she was performing in the revue Come Out To Play at the New Hippodrome Theatre, Coventry.
 He later claimed that they met at a party.
 She claimed he saw the revue three nights in succession before introducing himself to her on the fourth and accompanying her to a cast party.

 She was born Evelyn Mary Moore in Penarth, Wales, on 27 December 1911, which made her seven years older than Gibson.
 He became infatuated with her and travelled to meet her during his leave whenever he could as the revue progressed around the country.
 He also found opportunities to pursue her while on duty.
 He volunteered to fly Hampdens to RAF St Athan, only twelve miles from Cardiff and conveniently close to Penarth.
 He managed to arrange a stopover in Glasgow when travelling to Lossiemouth.

 Gibson proposed to Eve in October 1940 and she accepted.
 On 21 November, he flew down to Cardiff in a Blenheim.
 They were married in Penarth's Anglican Church on 23 November.
 Gibson's Aunt Gwennie and Uncle John attended, but reports that Gibson's father attended his wedding with his new wife are regarded as untrue.

 Eve returned with him to Lincolnshire.
 They lodged in a bed-sit room in the Lion and Royal pub in Navenby.
 She was on her own most of the time and quickly became very unhappy.
 When No. 29 Squadron moved to West Malling, they moved into a cottage, Clare Cottage.
 She joined in the station's social life taking part in revues and musicals.
 She could also travel more easily to London from Kent.
 When Gibson was posted to Cranfield, she decided to return to Penarth.
 In summer 1942 she found a job in London and moved there, where she shared a flat with a girlfriend.
 They both had casual relationships outside their marriage.Morris 1994.
 They last met in August 1944 around Gibson's birthday, and he seems to have been ready to discuss a divorce, although she seemed to want to try again when the war had finished.
+After Gibson's death, Eve married in 1950 a South African businessman, Jack Hyman.
+She died on 25 October 1988, aged 76.